-The white grape variety comes from the Alsace, Synonyms are Breisgauer Riesling, Colmer, Alsatian, Ettlinger, Fütterer, Gelber Ortlieber, Knackerle, Little Räuschling, Kniperlé, Libiza, Ortlieber, Petit Räusling, Reichenweiherer, Rungauer, Strassburger, Türckheimer, Weisser Ortlieber ( Germany ); Bela Kavka, Belina Drobna, Beli Kleschiz, Drobni Kleshiz, Mali Javor ( Croatia ); Petit Mielleux, Rochelle, Rochelle Blanche ( France ).
-Despite apparently indicative synonyms or morphological She may not share similarities with the varieties Folle Blanche. feeder.
+The white grape variety comes from the Alsace, Synonyms are Breisgauer Riesling, Colmer, Alsatian, Ettlinger, Fütterer, Gelber Ortlieber, Knackerle, Kleiner Räusling, Kniperlé, Libiza, Ortlieber, Petit Räusling, Reichenweiherer, Rungauer, Strassburger, Türckheimer, Weisser Ortlieber ( Germany ); Bela Kavka, Belina Drobna, Beli Kleschiz, Drobni Kleshiz, Mali Javor ( Croatia ); Petit Mielleux, Rochelle, Rochelle Blanche ( France ).
+Despite apparently indicative synonyms or morphological It must not be similar to the varieties Folle Blanche. feeder.
 Pinot Blanc or Räuschling be confused.
-According to done in 2013 DNA analysis it is a presumably natural cross between Pinot x Gouais blanc (White Heunisch).
-The variety was crossing partner in the new breeds Gutknipperlé.
+According to in 2013 DNA analysis is a presumably natural cross between Pinot x Gouais Blanc (White Heisch).
+The variety was a cross partner in the new varieties Gutknipperlé.
 Neron and Triomphe d'Alsace,

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)